The Differences Between CFDs and ETFs - How They Work

-CFD is a contract that enables you to buy or sell at an initial price for a tracked asset, then later reverse and close the contract with an opposite buy or sell in the same tracked asset.
-Typically, you would use a CFD if you wanted to increase trade leverage.
-In doing so, borrowing a larger amount for the trade increases your potential gains or losses, making the trade riskier.
 As a CFD trading alternative, ETFs are better for those seeking a passive investment, usually, a buy-and-hold type strategy.
-For instance, if the ASX 200 increases or decreases by 15 per cent, so will the EFT tracking the ASX 200.
+For instance, if the ASX 200 increases or decreases by 15%, so will the EFT tracking the ASX 200.

-Being a high-risk derivative product, which is typically traded on lower time frames from intra-day to intra-week, or perhaps slightly longer, CFDs are ideal when using short-term strategies.
-You could also potentially use a CFD to hedge exposure in ETFs, but the same cannot be said for the reverse.
+One example is using a CFD to hedge exposure in ETFs, but the same cannot be said for the reverse.
 One downside of ETFs is that you can gain exposure to certain sectors or the entire share market, but generally there is no expert selection in the underlying asset portfolio of the ETF.